 Zone 2 has been actively mined since production began in 1999.
 The ore zone was initially divided into three freeze panels.
 As the freeze wall was expanded, the inner connecting freeze walls were decommissioned in order to recover the inaccessible uranium around the active freeze pipes.
-Mining of Zone 2 is almost complete.
-About 4.7 Mlbs of mineral reserves remain (100% basis) and Cameco expects to recover them using a combination of raisebore and blasthole stope mining.
+Cameco disclosed in the Cameco 2023 AIF that mining of Zone 2 is almost complete.
+About 3.5 Mlbs of mineral reserves remain (100% basis) and Cameco expects to recover them using a combination of raisebore and blasthole stope mining.

 Zone 4 has been actively mined since 2010.
 The zone was divided into four freeze panels, and like in Zone 2, as the freeze wall was expanded, the inner connecting freeze walls were decommissioned.
-Zone 4 has 116.6 Mlbs of mineral reserves (100% basis) secured behind freeze walls and it will be the main source of production when mine production restarts.
+Cameco disclosed in the Cameco 2023 AIF that Zone 4 has 103.9 Mlbs of mineral reserves (100% basis) secured behind freeze walls and it will be the main source of production when mine production restarts.
 Raisebore mining and blasthole stoping will be used to recover the mineral reserves.

 Zone 1 is the next planned mine area to be brought into production.
-Freezehole drilling was 90% complete and brine distribution construction was approximately 10% complete when work ceased in 2018 as part of the production suspension.
-Work remaining before production can begin includes completion of the freezehole drilling, brine distribution construction, ground freezing and drill and extraction chamber development.
+Cameco disclosed in the Cameco 2023 AIF that freeze hole drilling was completed in 2023 and brine distribution construction work has resumed.
+A small section of the planned freeze wall is currently actively freezing.
+Once brine distribution construction is complete and an active freeze wall has been established, drill and extraction chamber development will need to be completed prior to the start of production.
 Once complete, an additional 48.0 Mlbs of mineral reserves (100% basis) will be secured behind freeze walls.
 Blasthole stope mining is currently planned as the main extraction method.